marcandrews/docker-workshop-1-slides/src/content/02-cli.md

 ## `docker exec`

-- With the container ID hash listed in $ docker ps, we access a container running in the background with:
+- With the container ID hash listed in $ docker ps, we access a container running in the background with
   ```
   $ docker exec -it fd4d2604ba9d bash
   root@fd4d2604ba9d:/#